GANSeg: Learning to Segment by Unsupervised Hierarchical Image Generation

-The key question we address is how to design a generative adversarial network (GAN) that genertates images with part segmentation masks that are meaningful, i.e., group pixels into regions that typically move together and have shared appearance across images.
+The key question we address is how to design a GAN that generates images with part segmentation masks that are meaningful, i.e., group pixels into regions that typically move together and have shared appearance across images.
 We start from a backbone architecture that is borrowed from supervised segmentation networks \cite{ronneberger2015u, chen2017rethinking} and the GAN strategy is inspired by its recent application to unsupervised keypoint detection \cite{he2021latentkeypointgan}.
 Our innovation is the hierarchical generation of the image via multiple abstraction levels, including the use of masks.
 In the first level, we use Gaussian noise to generate part appearance embeddings and a set of \emph{2D latent points}.
 Unlike \cite{he2021latentkeypointgan} which continues straight from points to image generation, we first group points to define the position and the scale of each part.
 In the second abstraction level, we use a part-relative positional encoding to generate 2D feature maps and then generate the mask with a CNN.
 In the third level, the foreground image is generated from a combination of feature maps with corresponding appearance embeddings.
 Independently, a background image is generated with a randomized position to disentangle foreground and background.
-The last step is to blend the foreground with the background.
+Finally the foreground is blended with the background.
 The generated masks are used here a second time to define the blend weight.